Anonymous3244/LSN/Answer/Reviewer_csTm.md

 #### Experiments with Real-World Financial Data

-Taking the option 'MEAT240328C00410000' from META AI company as an example, the stock prices (Adj Close**) for a period of one year from March 23, 2023, to March 22, 2024, were extracted from the Yahoo website.
-The volatility was 100.08%, the strike price was 410, and the risk-free rate was 4.202 for the experiment.
-After normalization, the relative error between the numerical solution obtained from the neural network and the true solution (BS numerical solution) is as follows:
+The experiment is on the call option with contract ‘MEAT240328C00410000’ for the Meta Platforms, Inc. (META) listed on the Nasdaq.
+We used the data for a period of one year from 22nd March 2023 to 21st March 2024.
+The volatility is 100.08%, the strike price is 410, and the risk-free rate is 4.202%.
+An easy access to the data for interested reader is perhaps Yahoo!
+Finance: https://finance.yahoo.com/quote/META/options/.
+The results are as follows:

 <img src=https://github.com/Jxl163/ICML-2024-LSN/blob/main/Figure/realistic%20simulation/META_AI.png width=400 height=300 />